3-Year Business Plan Template

 Company Overview

-The company description should also include major milestones already achieved, key customers, long-term contracts in place, and other primary facts; such as number of customers served, prototypes or products built, leases secured and employees hired.
+The company description should also include major milestones already achieved, target customers, long-term contracts in place, and other primary facts; such as number of customers served, prototypes or products built, leases secured and employees hired.
 Each of these details is an indicator of business health and comparative success within the industry sector.

 Industry Analysis